wrench-project/pmbs2025_calibration_casestudy1_reproducibility/calibration/README.md

 ## Overview

+This directory includes the implementation of the simulator calibrator:

++ `Simulator.py` : A class that knows how to run the simulator
++ `Util.py` : Various utilities and abstractions (such as different loss function definitions, `Experiment` and `ExperimentSet` to define batches of experiments, `WorkflowSetSpec` for describing specific subsets of the ground-truth data)
++ `WorkflowSimulatorCalibrator.py` : The code of the simulator calibrator itself, which defines .

-This directory inclures all the scripts needed to run the calibration experiments found in Case Study #1 in the paper.
+This directory also includes scripts needed to run the calibration experiments for Case Study #1 in the paper:

 + `calibration_from_pickle.py` : A command-line utility function that takes an output pickle created by one of the calibration scripts and extracts the calibration as a json file
 + `generate_synthetic_data.py` : A command-line utility to generate the synthetic data file from the ground-truth data file and a best-guess calibration